HooshBaaz/2022_DataAnalytics_SummerSchool/README.md

 ## Curriculum
 Please refer to our [website](https://openai.school/) to know about the course schedule.

-## Hands-On material
-You can find the HandsOn material for each week in the corresponding week's folder.
-These files are in the form of Python Notebooks, covered in the workshop hours every day of the course.

-## Projects
-There is a project for each week, found in the corresponding week's folder.
-You should work on these projects on your own during each week and submit them via the project submission form in our [website](https://openai.school/) by the end of the week.

-- Project 1: Online Taxi service data analysis using numpy
- - Exceptional submissions will be selected and sent to Tapsi, along with a recommendation from "HooshBaz" for landing a Job Interview.
-- - Please mention in your project if you would like it to be sent to the recruiters of Tapsi.
-- Project 2: Torob
-- Project 3: To be announced

 ## Class structure

 Each day has 2 slots, one happening in the morning, from 9AM to 12:15AM, the other happening in the afternoon, from 1:30PM to 4:45PM.
 Each slot starts with a theoretical session in the lecture halls lasting 1:30 hours, followed by a workshop session after a 15 minute break.